samsquire/ideas4/README.md

  * Can act as a prefix trie.
  * [Can be append only](http://www.bzero.se/ldapd/btree.html)

+I started work on this.
+I've implemented a radix tree, a Left right HashMap, prefix tree and a merkle tree.
+I need to combine them together.

 # 16. Use A* for data query generation

 If I put some data into a data structure - is the computer clever enough to generate solutions that get nearer to accessing it?